Digitalroot-Valheim/KaceCottam-TripleBronze/docs/README.md

+# Summary
+This is a port of <a href="https://www.nexusmods.com/valheim/mods/94">TripleBronze</a> to JVL

 # TripleBronze
 Triples the amount of bronze you get with each craft so that crafting bronze is consistent (1 tin ingot + 2 copper ingots = 3 bronze ingots)
 Place `.dll` file in to Valheim/BepinEx/plugins/ folder.